ApolloAuto/apollo/docs/specs/apollo_secure_upgrade_user_guide-EN.md

 ![](images/apollo_secure_upgrade_procedure.JPG)

-1. Upgrade server generates the secure package and package token based on the original upgrade package.
+1. Upgrade server generates the secure package and package token.
-2. Upgrade server uploads the secure package and package token to the storage server.
+2. Secure packages and package token are uploaded to the storage server..
 3. Storage server sends secure package and package token URLs to the upgrade server.
-4. Device generates the device token, and sends it to the upgrade server with the upgrade request.
+4. Device generates device token and sends to the upgrade server with the upgrade request.
-5. Upgrade server generates authorization token based on device token and package token, and sends it to the device with the secure package URL.
+5. Upgrade server generates authorization token and send to device with replied secure package URL.
 6. Device requests secure package from the storage sever.
-7. The secure package is sent to device.
+7. secure packages are downloaded to device.
 8. Device verifies the secure package with the authorization token, and generates the original package.
 Device installs the package.

 ## User Guide